enewton/matlab-backports/README.md

 I have spent a lot of my professional life working at engineering companies who pay maintenance but for one reason or another, a project is frozen on an particular old version of MATLAB.
-I can see the new functions but can not ever use them, and the code I write is constantly in an 'old style'.
+I can see the new functions but can not use them, and the code I write is constantly in an 'old style'.

-It is also frustrating when sending code to a user, or downloading a library from file exchange, only to find the code does not run.
+It is also frustrating when sending code to a user, or downloading a library from File Exchange, only to find the code does not run.

 This project is an attempt to smooth out some of those problems.

-The project is primarily going to tackle the simple helper functions which make MATLAB code cleaner.
-As oppose to the bigger pieces of new functionality, which is the main value that Mathworks charge for.
+The project is primarily going to tackle the simple helper functions which make MATLAB code cleaner, as oppose to the bigger pieces of new functionality, which is the main value that Mathworks charge for.

-They functions often will not be full implementations for every corner case or optional parameter, but hope to cover the main use cases.
+The functions often will not be full implementations for every corner case or optional parameter, but hope to cover the main use cases.
 Please request additional functionality if it would be useful.